The Magic Flute

 Colourful silent film

-Kosky and 1927's production is inspired by the silent filmsof the 1920s.
-The stage turns into a living canvas where black-and-white animations and singers interact in an impressive visual choreography.
+Kosky and 1927's production is inspired by the silent films of the 1920s.
+The stage turns into a living canvas where singers and black-and-white animations interact in an impressive visual choreography.
 The result is a Magic Flute like no other: playful, whimsical, and irresistibly beautiful.

 This is an opera where an eight-year-old and an eighty-year-old can sit next to each other in the theatre and each have a profound experience.